-Making a film canister rocket is a thrilling science experiment to teach children about pressure, states of matter, and chemical reactions.
-There is nothing better than the anticipation of waiting for a film canister rocket to take off at any moment!
-This time we launched our film canister rockets using dry ice, which added an extra element of excitement.
-Dry ice experiments are always a hit with children and adults alike!
+Making a rainbow dry ice rocket is a thrilling science experiment to teach children about pressure, states of matter, and chemical reactions.
+There is nothing better than the anticipation of waiting for a film canister rocket to take off!
+This exciting and colorful STEM activity is a fun dry ice experiment and is perfect for a St. Patrick’s Day science experiment, a summer science experiment, or just for fun!

 *Safety Alert* Dry ice is relatively safe, but it can be dangerous if handled incorrectly.
 Please see our dry ice safety FAQs for more information about safety, storage, and handling.